dvalle22/Mel-Danilo-Cody/index.md

 - MySQL provides high-performance at a low cost.
 In fact, MySQL community edition is free!
 - Flexible and usable across all major platforms, including: Windows, Mac, Linux, Ubuntu and more.

+## Why MySQL Workbench

+MySQL Workbench is a visual database design tool for SQL development.
+It is one of the most popular MySQL GUI (Graphical User Interface) tools available for Windows, Linux and Mac.

+One thing that makes MySQL Workbench stands out is that it is free, easy to install and easy to use.
+It allows individuals to design, model, generate, and manage databases in a single convenient software package.

 ## Procedures Overview
 [MySQL Workbench setup](docs/setup)